What Makes DIfficult Conversations DIfficult?

 She wants to clear the air, knowing the team works best when there’s trust and open communication.
 The fear of being misunderstood stops her.

-A big challenge in difficult conversations isn’t just finding the right words—it’s overcoming the fear that our words will be misinterpreted.
+A big challenge in difficult conversations isn’t just finding the right words.
+It’s overcoming the fear that our words will be misinterpreted.

 5. Fear of Losing Respect (and Reputation)